 NOTE: When in energy saving mode the UE’s and Access transmit power may be reduced or turned off (deep sleep mode), latency and jitter may be increased with no impact on set of users or applications still allowed.

-The 5G system shall support mechanisms to improve battery life for a device over what is possible in EPS.
+The 5G system shall support mechanisms to improve battery life for a UE over what is possible in EPS.

-The 5G system shall optimize the battery consumption of a relay UE via which a device is in indirect 3GPP connection mode.
+The 5G system shall optimize the battery consumption of a relay UE via which a UE is in indirect 3GPP connection mode.

-The 5G system shall support devices using small rechargeable and single coin cell batteries (e.g. considering impact on max pulse and continuous current).
+The 5G system shall support UEs using small rechargeable and single coin cell batteries (e.g. considering impact on max pulse and continuous current).

 6.16 Markets requiring minimal service levels